 2. Generate Detailed Requirements

-Use Assembly to break down high-level goals into detailed requirements:
+Use Factory to break down high-level goals into detailed requirements:

 3. Define Acceptance Criteria

-Leverage Assembly to create clear, testable acceptance criteria:
+Leverage Factory to create clear, testable acceptance criteria:

 1